7 Tips on surviving a tough job market

 Don’t be passive – be proactive and think outside the square, says AUT employability and careers specialist Dianna Bluck.

-Graduating into a slow job market can be disheartening when there are not many graduate jobs to apply for.
+Graduating into a tough job market can be disheartening when there are not many graduate jobs to apply for.
 The key is not to wait for the perfect job to appear.

 “Don’t just apply for full-time work off job boards.
 Focus less on ‘What job should I look for?’ and more on ‘Where can I use my skills or build new ones while I wait for more opportunities to open up?’” says Dianna, who’s seen a few economic cycles come and go.

-Yep, it is harder, but it can lead to great opportunities too.
+Yep, it takes more effort but it can lead to great opportunities.

-Take, for example, the success story an AUT international mechanical engineering graduate recently recounted to employability and careers specialist Munaal Abdali.
+Take, for example, the success story of an AUT international mechanical engineering graduate that employability and careers specialist Munaal Abdali worked with.

 “He introduced himself, handed over his CV, and asked if they could offer him an unpaid internship so he could gain New Zealand work experience to gain hands-on experience and better understand the differences between working in New Zealand and his home country,” explains Munaal.